-Islands Short Fiction Contest
+Islands Short Fiction Review

 Special thanks to the Vancouver Island Regional Library and to Vancouver Island University.
 They both co-sponsored the contest by contributing personnel and prizes.
 Thanks as well to the Nanaimo Foundation, for providing a grant to support the participation of children and youth.
 We also would like to thank our core funders, the City of Nanaimo and the British Columbia Arts Council.

 Entry Period: Feb 1st – April 30th, 2022